mehulagg/gitlab_test/doc/development/fe_guide/vue.md

 ## Vue architecture

-All new features built with Vue.js must follow a [Flux architecture](https://facebook.github.io/flux/).
+All new features built with Vue.js must follow [Flux architecture](https://facebook.github.io/flux/).
 The main goal we are trying to achieve is to have only one data flow and only one data entry.
 In order to achieve this goal we use [vuex](#vuex).